asimihsan/notes/[frwk] ios_notes.md

 	-	when `applicationDidEnterBackground` returns the system take a screenshot.
 Hide sensitive information before this returns.
 	-	save user data and state to disk with a background thread.
 	-	free up as much memory as possible.
-	-	can call `beingBackgroundTaskWithExpirationHandler:` method for long-running tasks.
+	-	can call `beginBackgroundTaskWithExpirationHandler:` method for long-running tasks.
 -	can use default notification cener to register for `UIApplicationDidEnterBackgroundNotification`
 -	p50, fig 3-6: transitioning from the background to the foreground, also via `UIApplicationWillEnterForegroundNotification`.
--	p51, table 3-2: notifications delieverd to waking apps.
+-	p51, table 3-2: notifications delievered to waking apps.
 -	be sure to respond to changes in app's settings when coming back to foreground (p53).
 -	p54, fig 3-7: processing events in the main run loop.
--	p56: multitasking support in `UIDevice.ultitaskingSupported`.
+-	p56: multitasking support in `UIDevice.multitaskingSupported`.
--	p57: call `beginBackgroundTaskWithExpirationHandler` before any criticl task you want to protect from immediate termination on backgrounding.
+-	p57: call `beginBackgroundTaskWithExpirationHandler` before any critical task you want to protect from immediate termination on backgrounding.
 Need to `endBackgroundTask` eventually, or killed anyway.
 -	p60: declare what long-running background task resources you need in `Info.plist`, e.g. `location`.
 -	p61: tracking user location in background. significant-change (recommended), foreground-only, and background.
 -	p65: being a responsible background app: